 Rodents are a huge problem in townships and the support of the community in seeking a solution has been excellent.
 The method of release is known as “hacking” and has been used successfully throughout the world.
 The peregrine fund utilised this method in the release of young peregrine falcons across the United States.
 After various communications from head teachers and councillors, as well as from the children themselves, we have no doubt that children who have named, raised and released young owlets are destined to be owl friendly adults.
 A pilot programme on this project has been filmed for National Geographic and various newspaper and television programmes have run stories and articles on it.

 The benefit of owls in townships

-The Barn Owl (tyto alba) has shared an evolutionary route with rodents and is perhaps the very best rodent controller known to man.
-Barn Owls have the ability to regulate their breeding in order to deal with rodent eruptions.
+The Barn owl (tyto alba) has shared an evolutionary route with rodents and is perhaps the very best rodent controller known to man.
+Barn owls have the ability to regulate their breeding in order to deal with rodent eruptions.
 This means that in years where rodent numbers are high, Barn owls will produce “super” clutches of young owls in order to fully utilise the high rodent numbers.
-A family of Barn owls (tyto alba) can consume 2500 rodents per year.
-The benefits of this biologically friendly rodent controller are immense.
-It plays an essential regulatory role in maintaining the health of the very species with which it interacts.
-Most predators will attempt to catch the easiest individual possible.
-The targeting of the sick, weak, young or old rodents controls the spreading of harmful diseases that may affect humans.
-Most importantly it is an effective substitute for environmentally damaging rodenticides.
+A family of Barn owls (tyto alba) can consume 2500 rodents per year, and the benefits of this biologically friendly rodent controller are immense as it plays an essential regulatory role in maintaining the health of the very species with which it interacts.
+Most predators will attempt to catch the easiest individual possible, and the targeting of the sick, weak, young or old rodents controls the spreading of harmful diseases that may affect humans, and most importantly it is an effective substitute for environmentally damaging rodenticides.

 The number of young children admitted to South African hospitals annually, having ingested rat poison, is distressing.
-A healthy owl population is far better at managing a rodent population than any form of rodenticide.
-Not only are rat poisons potentially fatal to humans, but owls are at risk of ingesting poisoned rats, and becoming poisoned themselves.
+A healthy owl population is far better at managing a rodent population than any form of rodenticide, as not only are rat poisons potentially fatal to humans, but owls are at risk of ingesting poisoned rats, and becoming poisoned themselves.